discourse/discourse-developer-docs/docs/03-code-internals/19-service-objects.md

 You should not need anything more than that to work with an action, but if you want to use some advanced features of `dry-initializer` (like coercion), just [take a look at their docs](https://dry-rb.org/gems/dry-initializer).

 Some rules to keep in mind when writing an action:
-- it has to inherit from `Service::ActionBase`.
+- It must inherit from `Service::ActionBase`.
-- it has to define one method: `#call`.
+- It must define one method: `#call`.
-- prefer `option` over `param` to define arguments, as it’s a bit more self-documenting on the caller side.
+- You should prefer `option` over `param` to define arguments, as it’s a bit more self-documenting on the caller side.
 It also allows you to use the [hash shorthand syntax](https://bugs.ruby-lang.org/issues/17292).
-- by convention, it should be namespaced under its concept followed by the `Action` namespace: for our current example, it means `User::Action::` which maps to `app/services/user/action/` on the filesystem.
+- By convention, it should be namespaced under its concept followed by the `Action` namespace: for our current example, it means `User::Action::` which maps to `app/services/user/action/` on the filesystem.

 > 💡 To keep things short and clear, feel free to use [`delegate`](https://api.rubyonrails.org/classes/Module.html#method-i-delegate) extensively.